chrisl8/ArloBot/README.md

 Update February 24, 2015: I am still actively developing and using my "ArloBot", so if you have any questions or problems feel free to let me know!
 The two initial goals for this package are:

-1. To allow all of the functions of the TurtleBot from this Tutorial: http://wiki.ros.org/Robots/TurtleBot to run on the "Arlo Platform".
+1. To allow all of the functions of the TurtleBot from this tutorial: http://wiki.ros.org/Robots/TurtleBot to run on the "Arlo Platform".
 I believe that is possible now.
 If you find anything that doesn't work, open an issue!

-2. I have purchased and am working though "Review ROS By Example INDIGO".
+2. I have purchased and am working though "ROS By Example INDIGO".
 All of the exmamples in this book should work on the Arlo Platform.
 As I'm working through the book now, I will update my code if I find anything that doesn't work properly.
 I highly recommend purchasing this book and working through it if you have or wish to build a ROS based robot! http://www.lulu.com/shop/r-patrick-goebel/ros-by-example-indigo-volume-1/ebook/product-22015937.html

+3. Once these two goals are accomplished, the "ArloBot" becomes an open ended mobile development platform where anything is possible.
+I have a lot of ideas and it is just a matter of time and interest as to what specifically I will do.
+I have sevearl irons in the fire.
+This repository, however, will focus on goals 1 & 2 and I will put other more specialized functions into other repositories.

 The goal of this project is to allow a Parallax Arlo Platform robot http://www.parallax.com/product/arlo-robotic-platform-system to run all of the demonstration projects for the Robot Operating System (ROS) based TurtleBot http://wiki.ros.org/Robots/TurtleBot